carnivuth/2nd_brain/pages/computer_vision/image_segmentation_blob_analysis/COMPONENTS_LABELING.md

 index: 25
 ---

-# COMPONENTS LABELING
+# Components labeling

 In this process elements that belongs to different connected component are given different labels

-## CONNECTIVITY AND CONNECTED COMPONENTS
+## Connectivity and connected components

 given a connectivity neighborhood defined as follows